elpop/ga_cli/README.md

     ./qr_to_ga_cli.pl qr_one.jpg qr_two.jpg ...
     ```

-    This program generate a file called "ga_cli.conf", is a perl hash definition with the information of your accounts.
+    This program generate a file called "keys" on the path "$HOME/.,ga_cli", is a perl hash definition with the information of your accounts.

     The file show the account or accounts info:

     ```
+    cat $HOME/.ga_cli/keys

     (
     'OpenEnchilada' => {
         keyid => '@El_Pop',